sangkhochil/java/README.md

 So it is kind of signing a contract, you agree that if you implement this interface, then you have to use its methods.It is just a pattern, it can not do anything itself.

 All the methods in the interface are by default public and abstract and all variables are public static final.
+An interface in Java is a blueprint of a class.
+It has static constants and abstract methods.

+The interface in Java is a mechanism to achieve abstraction.
+There can be only abstract methods in the Java interface, not method body.
+It is used to achieve abstraction and multiple inheritance in Java.

+In other words, you can say that interfaces can have abstract methods and variables.
+It cannot have a method body.

 ## Abstract class
 An abstract class is the class which is declared abstract and can have abstract or non abstract methods.